wp-plugins/easy-faqs/readme.txt

 1. This is the Add New FAQ Page.
 2. This is the List of FAQs - from here you can Edit or Delete a FAQ.
-3. This is the Easy FAQs Settings Page.
+3. This is the Easy FAQs Categories Page.
-4. This is the Easy FAQs Help & Instructions Page.
+4. This is the Easy FAQs Basic Settings Page.
-5. This is the Easy Single FAQ Widget.
+5. This is the Easy FAQs Shortcode Generator.
+6. This is the Easy Import & Export Page.
+7. This is the Easy Recent Searches Page.
-6. This is the Easy FAQs Categories Page.
+8. This is the Easy FAQs Help & Instructions Page.
-7. This is the Easy FAQs List Widget.
+9. This is the Easy FAQs List Widget.
+10. This is the Easy Single FAQ Widget.

 == Changelog ==

+= 1.11.1 =
+* Updates Widget CSS and Forms to improve Usability.
+* Updates Accordion CSS to prevent flash of FAQs as JS loads.
+* Updates Widgets to use PHP5 style constructors, in preparation for WP 4.3.

 = 1.11 =
 * Feature: Adds FAQs Search, List, and Submit Widgets.